fluree/to-do-lists-generator/Tutorial_Part_2.md

 ### Signing Transactions

 These are two example transactions, they both use the `signTransaction` function, which takes a auth id, db, expire, fuel, private key, tx, and optional deps.
 It is similar to the query version, but the output of `signTransaction` is then placed with in the body of the `fetchOpts` variable.
 Then it is placed in the fetch method as the second argument.
+Please refer to [deleteTaskFromFluree](https://github.com/fluree/to-do-lists-generator/blob/cb12b3d11fb5cdb24686713d40c9575822e4744e/src/ListContext.js#L261) and [editTaskProps](https://github.com/fluree/to-do-lists-generator/blob/cb12b3d11fb5cdb24686713d40c9575822e4744e/src/ListContext.js#L309) for their full implementation.

 ```js
 import { signTranaction } from '@fluree/crypto-utils';